didwhddks/2023-NTHU-Parallel-Programming/project/readme.md

 ## Matrix Chain Product Problem

 **Definition:** The **Matrix Chain Product Problem** is an optimization problem for finding parentheses of the matrix chain that gives the minimum total number of multiplications necessary to compute the product of the matrix chain.
+Suppose that a chain of three or more matrices to be multiplied is given.
+The total number of multiplications may vary depending on the order of multiplication.

-**Solution:** Using the concept of dynamic programming, the optimal solution to the original problem is derived by considering the optimal solutions of all possible sub-problems.
+**Conventional Solution:** Using the concept of dynamic programming, the optimal solution to the original problem is derived by considering the optimal solutions of all possible sub-problems.
 The standard dynamic programming solution for the Matrix Chain Multiplication Problem has a time complexity of $\mathbb{O}(n^3)$ and a space complexity of $\mathbb{O}(n^2)$ due to the use of 2D DP tables.

 ## GPU Implementations